Dixon of Dock Green: Criticism

 Over the two decades-plus that Dixon was broadcast, it came in for increasing criticism, especially in its later years.
 The Guinness Book of Classic Television described the programme as "an anachronism by the time it ended and a dangerous one at that".
-Ted Willis summarised the changing critical reception for Dixon in an article published in the TV Times in 1983.
-"In the first years, the critics were almost unanimous in their acclaim for Dock Green, hailing it as a breakthrough, praising its realism.
+Ted Willis summarised the changing critical reception for Dixon in an article published in the TV Times in 1983: "In the first years, the critics were almost unanimous in their acclaim for Dock Green, hailing it as a breakthrough, praising its realism.
 But slowly, the view began to change.
-We were accused of being too cosy and the good word was reserved for series like No Hiding Place, Z Cars and Softly, Softly.
+We were accused of being too cosy and the good word was reserved for series like No Hiding Place, Z-Cars and Softly, Softly.
 These, in turn, were superseded by the violent, all-action type of police drama like The Sweeney."
 He also stated that: "Eighty per cent of police work is ordinary and unsensational."

-Ted Willis made some observations.
+Willis made some further observations.
 He found that, in fact and fiction, characters akin to Jack Regan in The Sweeney were to be underplayed by the police who sought to restore their place in modern communities.
 The surviving episodes (with an emphasis on the latter years of the programme) which saw DVD releases allowed Dixon to be seen less deserving of its reputation as a "cosy" stereotype, and more as a programme that tells the stories honestly and entertainingly.
 Willis noted that it would be harder for the police to build relationships with the public if they were continually to go around beating up every suspect.

 Indeed, Alan Plater, who was a writer for Z-Cars early in his career, argued in 1976 (published in the police publication Context); "It is just as irresponsible to portray the police as always chasing murderers and big-time criminals as it is to show them as boy scouts like George Dixon.
 The Sweeney is ridiculous.
 It's James Cagney and the Sundance Kid rolled into one and given a British background."